 how employers can help...

-44% of employees say that winter has a negative effect on their mental wellbeing – a figure that employers simply cannot afford to ignore.
-Starting off with an empathic approach to understanding your people's concerns and challenges will help you to formulate a realistic and genuinely impactful plan.
+44% of employees say that winter has a negative effect on their mental wellbeing (Peldon Rose).
+To support your teams' wellbeing start by understanding your people's concerns and challenges and then you can create a realistic and genuinely impactful plan.
 Here's a few suggestions...

 Let there be light

-In the UK, our days tend to slip into perpetual darkness as we leave for work in the early hours and come home long after the sun has set.
+Between dark mornings and evenings when we finish work, it can feel like we never get to enjoy the sunshine!
 Allowing your employees to get decent exposure to natural daylight can have a hugely positive effect on their mental and physical wellbeing.
 Encourage your people to take walks or eat lunch outdoors to help them feel the mood-boosting benefits.
 If your premise, or their home working environment allows for it, position workstations near windows or provide your employees with SAD lights to help their brains produce the essential serotonin they need throughout the day.

 Find a balance between keeping things Zen and social